rachelnisbet/Educate2025_Coffee/README.md

 **6. Explore the R script**
 *	Use the drop down to select the Launch VS Code – SAS and R.
 *	Even though this is technically a different space, we still have the same view – including the files we brought in previously!
-*	Open the .R file.
+*	Open the *coffee.r* file.
 *	In this program:
     * Load packages
     * Import data
-    * Summary stats
+    * View summary statistics
-    * Viewing Average Productivity by Job Role
+    * Compute Average Productivity by Job Role
-    * Frequencies for Job Role and Work from Home Status
+    * Display frequencies for Job Role and Work from Home Status
-    * T-Test for Work from Home Status and Productivity
+    * Run a T-Test for Work from Home Status and Productivity

-Nice—there are clear similarities across these files that let us compare how each language approaches the same task.
+Nice — there are clear similarities across these files that let us compare how each language approaches the same task.
 But we’re also seeing unique traits emerge, especially in how the outputs are styled and presented.
 However, for someone who is new, these files might create more questions than answers.
 So, let’s start utilizing Notebooks, which are great for storytelling and teaching.

 **7. Embrace the Notebook Format**
-*	Open the SAS Notebook (.sasnb) in VS Code.
+*	Open the SAS Notebook (*coffee_SAS.sasnb*) in VS Code.
 Notebooks are ideal for teaching and storytelling.
 *	Notice how we are markdown cells between the code blocks, which provide explanation and context for what we’re doing.
 *	In this notebook:
-    * Importing the data (just in case you haven’t already)
+    * Import the data (just in case you haven’t already)
-    * ANOVA for Job vs WFH
+    * Run an ANOVA for Job vs Work From Home status
-    * T-Test
+    * Perform a T-Test on _____
-    * Clustering
+    * Segment participants into clusters

 Aren’t notebooks super cool??
 Yes, we can continue using notebooks here; however, JupyterLab was created entirely for notebooks, so let’s jump there.
 To do this, close out of your current VS Code window, go back to the Workbench page, and using the dropdown, select Launch JupyterLab – Python and R. This gives you: